Frank M. Kirkland

 "Hegel's Idealism, Africa and Saint Domingue" presented at the annual meeting of the Caribbean Philosophical Association held at Rutgers University in New Brunswick, New Jersey, 29 September through 2 October 2011.
 Also presented at the Society for the Study of Africana Philosophy (SSAP) in New York City, 19 September 2011.

 "Is an Existential Reading Sufficient in Frederick Douglass' Critique of Slavery?" presented at a symposium (with Professors Lewis Gordon and George Yancy) on Frederick Douglass at the American Philosophical Association's (APA) Central Division Meeting in Minneapolis, Minnesota, April 2011.

 "Hegel's Idealism and the Saint Domingue Revolution" presented at a public lecture sponsored by the Department of Philosophy and Religious Studies at Spelman College in Atlanta, Georgia, February 2011.

 "The Hegel-Black Atlantic Project" presented at the 7th Annual California Roundtable on Philosophy and Race hosted by Northwestern University in Evanston, Illinois, October 2010.

-"Hegel and Husserl on Rationality and Actuality: Are Shareable Meanings Shareable Reasons?" presented at a symposium in honor of J.N.
+"Hegel and Husserl on Rationality and Actuality: Are Shareable Meanings Shareable Reasons?" presented at a symposium (with Professor David Carr) in honor of J.N.
 Mohanty sponsored by the Department of Philosophy at Temple University in Philadelphia, Pennsylvania, April 2010

 "Africa and Hegelian Like-Mindedness: The Vanishing 'We' and 'We,' the Underdeveloped" presented at a public lecture to the Society for the Study of Africana Philosophy (SSAP) in New York, New York, March 2009.